ParacoccidioidesDB/paracoccidioidesdb.github.io/README.md

 $ docker-compose up -d
 ```

 Access http://localhost in your browser.
+If the page is not loaded, wait for the WEB and Database service to be loaded in the containers.

 ---